benchristelcom/benchristelcom.github.io/src/meditation/on-that-path-video-summaries.md

 As you maintain awareness, let attention go wherever.
 It doesn't matter.

+### Dealing with dullness

+@onthatpath doesn't address the possibility of feeling sleepy or foggy-brained during meditation (what Culadasa calls _dullness_).
+YouTube user @tonightsmeaningless278 asked a question about this:

+> How would I deal with strong and subtle dullness while practicing in this mode?
+Do you still recommend following the antidotes from \[_The Mind Illuminated_\]?

+@onthatpath replied:

+> Physical dullness =  lack of sleep.
+Mental dullness = lack of awareness.
+Mental dullness is an issue mostly pre-step 1 (negative mental states) or if dependent origination is allowed to happen via clinging.
+So, first get into step 1 at least, and then make sure you maintain enough mindfulness and keep preventing clinging.

 ## How to Meditate Effectively.
 Part 2: Booster Tools

 <iframe width="560" height="315" src="https://www.youtube.com/embed/B0IJ-f_cnVA" title="YouTube video player" frameborder="0" allow="accelerometer; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>